 The Tomb of Ligeia was the eighth and last of Roger Corman’s Edgar Allan Poe adaptations.
 (See below for the other Roger Corman Poe titles).
 It is claimed in some quarters that The Tomb of Ligeia is the best of the series.
 Bearing this in mind, one however finds it the most overrated of the Roger Corman Poe films.

 The plot shuffles around the basic elements of the rest of the Corman Edgar Allan Poe films – love from beyond the tomb, possession, the doom and gloom obsessed hubbie, the pretty innocent bride driven around the bend by such obsessions, the gloomy Gothic mansion, sinister black cats, a neurotic and cowering Vincent Price suffering from hyper-acuteness of the senses, and everything going up in flames at the end.
-However, the lack of much connecting logic makes it an uninspired rehash.
+However, the lack of much connecting logic behind it all makes it an uninspired rehash.

 The English location shooting makes a welcome relief from the usual fog-laden sets of the earlier films.
 Indeed, this takes The Tomb of Ligeia closer to the Hammer horror films that inspired Roger Corman’s Poe series in the first place – Corman even goes so far as to employ regular Hammer cinematographer Arthur Grant.
 However, Corman and his cast hardly seem to be doing much more than playing a game of hide-and-seek in a set of Gothic ruins (the remains of the 11th Century Castle Acre Prior in Norfolk).

 The script was from Robert Towne who started his career out working for Roger Corman, writing the script for Last Woman on Earth (1960).
 Robert Towne later went onto become one of Hollywood’s top screenwriters with scripts for films like Chinatown (1974), Shampoo (1974), Greystoke: The Legend of Tarzan, Lord of the Apes (1984) and the Mission: Impossible films, among others.